iscb-dc-rsg/iscb-dc-rsg.github.io/_pages/organizers.md

 ![Victoria Cepeda](../images/organizers/vicky.jpg){: .organizer-image .float-left }

-> Computer Science PhD studet at the University of Maryland, College Park.
+> Computer Science PhD student at the University of Maryland, College Park.
 She is working at the [Pop Lab](http://www.cbcb.umd.edu/~mpop/) at the [Center for Bioinformatics and Computational Biology](http://www.cbcb.umd.edu/).
 Her current research focus is developing algorithms for assembling and comparing large, complex single genome and metagenomic assemblies.
-She is also interested in diversity and inclusion in STEM, specially in Latin America.
+She is also interested in diversity and inclusion in STEM, especially in Latin America.